Pauli Siitonen

-Pauli Ensio Siitonen (born 3 February 1938) is a retired Finnish cross-country skier.
+Pauli Ensio Siitonen (3 February 1938 – 20 April 2024) was a Finnish cross-country skier.
 He was one of the most successful long-distance cross-country skiers of the 1970s, and in 1973 became the second Finnish skier to win Vasaloppet.
 Siitonen competed at the 1968 Olympics, and won the Finlandia-hiihto in Finland and König-Ludwig-Lauf in West Germany.

 Siitonen is credited with popularizing the so-called Siitonen-step (or "marathon skate"), the precursor to modern skating technique in cross-country skiing.

+Siitonen died on 20 April 2024, at the age of 86.